 We’ve spent many years at Church on the Move, establishing invisible procedures to deal with almost every situation we may encounter in a live production event.

-Simple procedures.
-You know, like preparing for failure.
-Human, technical, act of God, whatever.
+Prepare for failure: human, technical, act of God, whatever.
 But I thought we were supposed to avoid failure?
-How in the world does one prepare for failure when we’re not supposed to fail?
+How in the world do we prepare for failure when we’re not supposed to fail?
 Become a fatalist?
 Adopt an overly morbid outlook?

 Not at all.

 Although no one ever told me I wasn’t allowed to fail, I’ve opted to spend our time developing ways to deal with failure accordingly.
-The crazy thing is that even though this is perhaps our biggest cornerstone tenant, it’s completely invisible to almost everyone — because it’s literally had to become a state of mind, not a tangible object.
+The crazy thing is that even though this is perhaps our biggest cornerstone tenant, it’s completely invisible to almost everyone.
+It’s literally had to become a state of mind, not a tangible object.

 Here’s a good one: when mixing, how often does your audio engineer check a mic before it goes live onstage?
 Our engineers do this more times than you can even imagine.
-I can’t tell you how many times we’ve caught a problem and fixed it before anyone ever knew — all from exercising one of my obsessive compulsive habits of checking a mic a zillion times.
+I can’t tell you how many times we’ve caught a problem and fixed it before anyone ever knew.
+This is all from exercising one of my obsessive compulsive habits of checking a mic a zillion times.
 And then checking it once more just to be safe.
-Again, a seemingly invisible system, but yet SO IMPORTANT to the success of an event!
+Again, it’s a seemingly invisible system, but yet SO IMPORTANT to the success of an event!

-What about establishing paperwork to support your events?
 Input lists, stage plots, rigging plots, schedules?
 They might seem overkill or boring to some, but these can help relay pertinent information to how an event is going to function.
-Beyond that though, they create an invisible procedure that can set your team up for a win.
-A win that can be repeated consistently time and time again.
-All because someone took a few minutes to think through the plan thoroughly and commit it to paper.
+Beyond that though, they create an invisible procedure that will be a win for your team.
+It’s a win that can be repeated consistently time and time again.
+It happens because someone took a few minutes to think through the plan thoroughly and commit it to paper.
 All that work and all those printed pages for a procedure that is completely invisible to the audience?
 You know it.

-How about a gear maintenance schedule?
-This one is absolutely invisible — that is until something breaks… Taking time to routinely inspect your gear can allow you to find and fix a multitude of problems before they cause an interruption during an event.
-Numerous times, we’ve discovered potential failure points with gear that we were actively using and had “assumed” was working fine, all from employing a simple, boring, and INVISIBLE maintenance schedule.
+This one is absolutely invisible — that is until something breaks.
+Take the time to routinely inspect your gear and it can allow you to find and fix a multitude of problems before they cause an interruption during an event.
+Numerous times, we’ve discovered potential failure points with gear that we were actively using and had “assumed” was working fine.
+This discovery came from employing a simple, boring, and INVISIBLE maintenance schedule.

-What about rigging?
-The mostly invisible world hanging above everyone’s head comprised of shackles, span sets, chain hoists, cabling and such.
+The mostly invisible world hanging above everyone’s head is comprised of shackles, span sets, chain hoists, cabling and such.
 Is all of this equipment deployed correctly and safely for both stage personnel and talent as well as the audience in your room?
-Even though these parts are specifically designed to be remain invisible during an event, we still subject them to a very visible annual rigging inspection where every item is examined for strength, wear and tear, and safety compliance.
+These parts are specifically designed to remain invisible during an event.
+We still subject them to a very visible annual rigging inspection where every item is examined for strength, wear and tear, and safety compliance.
 Interestingly enough, EVERY time we do this invisible task, we find something that would have eventually become a VERY visible problem if left unchecked.

-So herein lies the simple point: excelling at the invisible side of what we do is one of the biggest ways we can build a quality visible side.
-As we serve the church and strive to make a difference, consider making the invisible parts of the job the most important and you may find that the visible side just got a heck of lot easier.
+Herein lies the simple point: excelling at the invisible side of what we do is one of the biggest ways we can build a quality visible side.
+As we serve the church and strive to make a difference, consider making the invisible parts of the job the most important and you may find that the visible side just got a heck of a lot easier.

 Article is courtesy of ProSoundWeb.
 The author, Andrew Stone is the Production Manager and Audio Director at Church on the Move in Tulsa, OK.
 His 25 years of touring experience have brought a unique, and sometimes unorthodox, perspective to his approach towards production in the church.
 He has been a key part of changing the culture behind COTM’s live events and he loves sharing his knowledge with other churches.
 He’s been married for 19 years, rarely wears anything but black, and genuinely loves to rock.
 You can find him on Twitter (@stone_rocks) or on Seeds, COTM’s free resource site, as a blog contributor.